 Key Entry Requirements for All Visitors:

-- Valid passport with at least 6 months validity from entry date - Proof of onward/return travel (flight ticket) - Sufficient funds for your stay (approximately RM500/day or equivalent) - Completed arrival card (usually done digitally via MDAC app) - Yellow fever vaccination certificate if arriving from endemic countries
+- Valid passport with at least 6 months validity from entry date - Proof of onward/return travel (flight ticket) - Sufficient funds for your stay (generally USD 50/day or equivalent; immigration may ask to see cash or bank statement) - Completed arrival card (usually done digitally via MDAC app) - Yellow fever vaccination certificate if arriving from endemic countries

 Malaysia Digital Arrival Card (MDAC):